Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Metric Evaluation Framework

-The MTMM table \cite{campbell1959convergent} presents a way to scrutinize the extent to which observed test scores are indeed measuring the theorized underlying constructs, when two or more constructs are measured using two or more methods.
-For example, in the evaluation of an NLG model in the domain of summarization, researchers may ask several raters to rate the generated outputs on four aspects, e.g., coherence, consistency, fluency, and relevance.
-In this case, MTMM table provides an approach to examine whether, across different raters (i.e., the methods), the raters' scores indeed appear to characterize the model's performance on four distinct constructs.
+\paragraph{The MTMM table} presents a way to scrutinize whether observed metric scores act in concert with theory on what they intend to measure, when two or more constructs are measured using two or more methods \cite{campbell1959convergent}.
+For example, when evaluating a summarization model, researchers may ask several raters to rate the generated outputs on four ``traits'' (aspects of output quality), e.g., coherence, consistency, fluency, and relevance.
+In this case, the MTMM table allows examining whether, across different raters (evaluation methods), the raters' scores indeed appear to characterize the model's performance on four distinct constructs.
+By convention, an MTMM table reports the pairwise correlations of the observed metric scores across raters and traits on the off-diagonals and the reliability coefficients of each score on the diagonals.
+The analysis of an MTMM table is exemplified in Sec. \ref{MTMM analysis}.

-To do so, an MTMM table is constructed, which reports the pairwise correlations of the observed scores across raters and the four aspects.
-Ideally, this matrix should demonstrate high \emph{convergent validity}, with the same construct (e.g., ``coherence'') measured by different methods (e.g., raters 1 and 2) showing high correlations.
-Conversely, \emph{discriminant validity} should be observed, in the form of low correlations when different traits (e.g., ``coherence'' and ``relevance'') are measured using the same method (rater 1).